CloudBees sponsored this post.

 It’s uncertain if DevOps practices led to resiliency in response to rapid change, or if the scramble to rapidly respond to the crisis at hand resulted in a broader adoption of DevOps.

-One reason is that the COVID-19 pandemic forced cloud migration forward, Bhandarkar argued, is because “now that everybody’s working remotely, you are part of the cloud.”
+One reason that the COVID-19 pandemic forced cloud migration forward, Bhandarkar argued, is because “now that everybody’s working remotely, you are part of the cloud.”
 The Platform-as-a-Service “is portable by virtue of being built for the path.”

 He says there are many factors that go into choosing your DevOps tooling, especially with often limited budgets and zero face time.
 He says decisions come down to an organic set of criteria, which is a blend of feature sets and guarantees of reliability and security.